John Dickinson: Early life and education

-Early life and family

 Dickinson was educated at home by his parents and by recent immigrants employed for that purpose.
 Among them was the Presbyterian minister Francis Alison, who later established New London Academy in Chester County, Pennsylvania.
 Most important was his tutor, William Killen, who became a lifelong friend and who later became Delaware's first chief justice and chancellor.
-Dickinson was precocious and energetic and in spite of his love of Poplar Hall and his family was drawn to Philadelphia.
+Dickinson was precocious and energetic and in spite of his love of Poplar Hall, his family was drawn to Philadelphia.

-At 18, he began studying law under John Moland in Philadelphia.
-There he friends with fellow students George Read and Samuel Wharton, among others.
-By 1753, he went to London for three years of study at the Middle Temple.
+At age 18, Dickinson began studying law under John Moland in Philadelphia.
+While there, he became friends with fellow students George Read, Samuel Wharton, and others.
+In 1753, he went to London for three years of study at the Middle Temple.
 He spent those years studying the works of Edward Coke and Francis Bacon at the Inns of Court, following in the footsteps of his lifelong friend, Pennsylvania Attorney General Benjamin Chew, and in 1757 was admitted to the Pennsylvania bar beginning his career as barrister and solicitor.

-In protest to the Townshend Acts, Dickinson published Letters from a Farmer in Pennsylvania.
-First published in the Pennsylvania Chronicle, Dickinson's letters were re-printed by numerous other newspapers and became one of the most influential American political documents prior to the American Revolution.
-Dickinson argued that Parliament had the right to regulate commerce but lacked the right to levy duties for revenue.
-Dickinson further warned that if the colonies acquiesced to the Townshend Acts, Parliament would lay further taxes on the colonies in the future.
-After publishing these letters, he was elected in 1768 to the American Philosophical Society as a member.